 I’ve been talking a lot about my plan to payoff my student loans as fast as possible.
 Back in February of 2012, I started my action plan for them to be gone.
 For me, it’s almost to the point where I am obsessing a little too much about my plan.
 I am constantly trying to figure out my cash flow and budget to see if I can get there any more quickly.
 I’m really focused on my extra income efforts and it’s an obsession now.

 My goal is to have my student loans completely gone by April of 2013, or even possibly March of 2013.
 I know any sooner is most likely not possible since my plan is already pretty strict.
+Learning how to pay student loans faster is not easy though.
+Yes, you can read about how to pay student loans faster, but you really need to sit down and make an action plan.

 In order to complete my goal, I need to pay around $7,000 per month on my student loans for around 6 months (which would make the payoff date April of 2013).
 This most likely sounds insane, but I know it’s possible.
 No, I will not be living off of Ramen noodles (as I said before, I’ll Never Be a Frugal Blogger).
 I will still have the same quality of life and be doing nearly everything the same.